 The production schedule is not the same as the rehearsal schedule, which is generated by the stage manager in collaboration with the director, but elements of each do cross over between the two.

-It is important, when generating the tech schedule in particular, to keep local labour laws in mind when scheduling technicians (which will affect many elements, including how many hours you can work an individual per day, when breaks are called, span of day, and how many hours overnight rest an individual needs) and to abide by the rules of the Canadian Actors’ Equity Association on the same points for actors and stage management once they’re on the deck.
+It is important, when generating the tech schedule in particular, to keep local labour laws in mind when scheduling technicians (which will affect many elements, including how many hours you can work an individual per day, when breaks are called, span of day, and how many hours overnight rest an individual needs) and to abide by the rules of the Canadian Actors’ Equity Association on the same points for actors and stage management.
 These rules are outlined in the Canadian Theatre Agreement handbook.